PenghuiDu/penghui-website/content/project/ct-image-segmentation-of-key-organs-for-nasopharyngeal-cancer-radiation-therapy/index.md

 ---
 title: CT image segmentation of key organs for nasopharyngeal cancer radiation therapy
 date: 2023-06-16T02:35:06.963Z
+summary: Nasopharyngeal cancer is a serious tumor in the upper pharynx, requiring careful outlining of key organs for radiotherapy planning.
+  Traditionally, this is done manually on CT images, a slow, labor-intensive process reliant on the physician's experience.
+To improve this, we use a pre-trained 3D model and an enhanced TransUNet network to automate segmentation of four key organs with impressive results.
 draft: false
 featured: false
 authors: